 - Take an integrated approach to dual diagnosis treatment.

-This may seem like an obvious quality to look for in treatment, but it is an important one: The best dual diagnosis treatment programs will take into consideration all aspects of a person’s health – including mental health, physical health, and emotional wellbeing – and develop an integrated approach to their treatment.
+This may seem like an obvious quality to look for in treatment, but it is an important one: The best dual diagnosis treatment programs take into consideration all aspects of a person’s health – including mental health, physical health, and emotional wellbeing – and develop an integrated approach to their treatment.
 Integrated treatment means that clients have full access to the services and resources they need to be treated for all of their conditions.
 The best dual diagnosis treatment centers will deliver these resources in the same place, during the same treatment duration, using a unified approach.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), “With integrated care, a more complete recovery is possible.”
 Experts also state that integrated dual diagnosis treatment can improve quality of life for those with co-occurring disorders, including: